harvardXedujames/FRDC-ML/Writerside/topics/preprocessing.scale.md

 ar_static = scale_static_per_band(ar, order, BAND_MAX_CONFIG)
 ```

-> The static scaling has a default config infers the max bit depth from the
+> The static scaling has a default config, which was inferred by our capturing
-> capturing device.
+> device.

 ## API